oneraix/oneraix/README.md

-# Hey, Have a Good Day!
-You Can Call Me **Vo Minh Hieu** 👋
+# Hi, Have a Good Day!
+You Can Call Me **MinHi** 👋

-🌏 "Life is a journey of code, are you ready to debug your destiny?"
+🌏 "Simplicity is the pinnacle of complexity.
+Let’s make the everythings simpler"

 ## 🧲 **About Me**